jrpotter/portfolio/README.md

 should be a tool more people are willing to grab.
 Unfortunately, despite what people may claim to the contrary, it is often unwieldy and confusing.
-I find myself coming back to Haskell in particular every couple of years out of curiousity and the desire for a better tool in my general day-to-day work, but find that I've forgotten a lot of what I had learned in the interim.
+I find myself coming back to Haskell in particular every couple of years out of curiosity and the desire for a better tool in my general day-to-day work, but find that I've forgotten a lot of what I had learned in the interim.

 This project is meant to serve as an excuse for me to keep coming back and